-- It is Manitoba Hydro's responsibility to obtain a permit for borrow areas and/or a permit or lease for quarries and to follow all conditions of those documents. - The number of borrow areas and/or quarries developed will be minimized as much as practicable. - Borrow areas and/or quarries will be located as close to existing access as practicable. - No quarry will be established closer than 150 metres from a Provincial Trunk Highway or Provincial Road unless there is an established vegetated berm or tree screen sufficient to shield the quarry from view of the road. - · Construction, solid and food waste will not be discarded into borrow areas and/or quarries. - Maintenance, washing and refuelling of machinery, vehicles and equipment will not be permitted in borrow areas and/or quarries. - Open burning will not be permitted in any borrow areas and/or quarries.
+- It is Manitoba Hydro's responsibility to obtain a permit for borrow areas and/or a permit or lease for quarries and to follow all conditions of those documents. - 2.
+Borrow areas will not be located within 100 metres of a watercourse/body, wetland or steep slopes. - 3.
+Borrow areas and/or quarries will be located as close to existing access as practicable. - 4.
+No quarry will be established closer than 150 metres from a Provincial Trunk Highway or Provincial Road unless there is an established vegetated berm or tree screen sufficient to shield the quarry from view of the road. - 5.
+Construction, solid and food waste will not be discarded into borrow areas.

+- 6. Maintenance, washing and refuelling of machinery, vehicles and equipment in excavated areas is not permitted. - 7.
+Burning will not be permitted in any borrow areas and/or quarries.